 Sedona is situated in what is called "Red Rock Country," and it doesn't take a geologist to explain that label.
 For miles around, magnificent rock formations jut from the landscape.
 This high desert plateau also features Oak Creek Canyon.
-Tourist pass through not just because of the local scenery, but also because the area is close to a major interstate junction in Flagstaff (26 miles north of Sedona) and a neighbor of the Grand Canyon (the south rim entrance is 110 miles north).
+Tourists pass through not just because of the local scenery, but also because the area is close to a major interstate junction in Flagstaff (26 miles north of Sedona) and a neighbor of the Grand Canyon (the south rim entrance is 110 miles north).

-There are art galleries, tour operations, shopping centers and restaurants to fit every budget.
+There are art galleries, tour operations, shopping centers, and restaurants to fit every budget.
 But the greatest attraction here is found in nature.
 Take a look at what Sedona has to offer and how you can afford a visit to this beautiful area.

 Sedona's Scenic Highway 89A

 Oak Creek Canyon isn't as well known as another certain canyon to its north, but don't let that stop you from setting aside a half-day to explore here.
 Much of Arizona Route 89A between Flagstaff and Sedona runs along the canyon floor.
 There are pull-offs and parks for your exploratory and photographic pleasure.
 Best of all, there is no toll for all of this beauty.
 It ranks with other free scenic drives that can add value to your vacation.